zzx-peter/verl/docs/examples/config.rst

   that need to be imported.
 Used to register models or tokenizers into the Huggingface system.
-- ``actor_rollout_ref.model.override_config``: Used to override some of the model’s original configurations, mainly dropout
+- ``actor_rollout_ref.model.override_config``: Used to override some of the model's original configurations, mainly dropout
 - ``actor_rollout_ref.model.enable_gradient_checkpointing``: Whether to
   enable gradient checkpointing for the actor